optionblox/yieldblox-docs/docs/Whitepaper.md

 ## Abstract

 This whitepaper covers the technical details of YieldBlox's decentralized lending protocol.
-These details include explanations of the protocol tokens, accounts, and TSS(Turing Signing Server) txFunctions (Smart Contracts) that encompass the YieldBlox lending protocol.
-This whitepaper will be continually updated as details regarding YieldBlox's core protocols change.
+These details include explanations of the protocol tokens, accounts, and TSS(Turing Signing Server) txFunctions(Smart Contracts) that encompass the YieldBlox lending protocol.
+This whitepaper will be continually updated as details regarding YieldBlox's protocol change.
 Currently, it covers the base protocol structure and math.

 <p>&nbsp;</p>